korneevdi/Spring_MVC_project/README.md

 # Code developing

 First of all, we can create **MyController** that should be market by the *@Component* annotation.
 The *@RequestMapping* annotation is used for mapping, i.e. to relate the corresponding method with an address in the browser.
+Next, we create two **Views** with some HTML code, which are intended for requesting data and for displaying data in a web page.